The 24/7 Sobriety Program has been in operation in North Dakota since January 2008.

 - U/A (Urinalysis) - $5.00 per test and $25.00 for laboratory confirmation.

 The Office of Attorney General cannot place an individual on the 24/7 program.
-For more information about the 24/7 Sobriety Program, please contact your local law enforcement agency.
+An individual cannot self-elect to participate.
+For more information about the 24/7 Sobriety Program, see: 24/7 Program Guidelines.